ksbarrow/kssbarrow.github.io/research.md

 ![](/img/fourplot_0_407_3.png)

 The escape fraction of ionizing radiation is a measure of how many of a star's ionizing photons make it to the edge of the galaxy.
-These photons are easily absorbed by neutral gas so they are only visible to astronomers when galaxies are host to a lot of young hot stars that overwhelm and heat the neutral gas.
+These photons are easily absorbed by cold gas so they are only visible to astronomers when galaxies are host to a lot of young, hot stars that overwhelm and heat the interstellar medium.
+We looked at the relationship between the escape fraction of ionizing radiation and another measure of the presence of young stars; the ratio between [OIII] and [OII] emission lines.
+Where previous studies showed a relationship between the two measures, we found that they actually act on different time scales and are not directly related at all.
+We show that observations might be explained by a combination of galaxy dynamics and orientation effects.
+Read more [here](https://arxiv.org/abs/2010.00592).

 * **Nebular Emission Lines**